 Why do citizens in democracies fail to punish political candidates who openly violate democratic standards at the ballot box?
-The bulk of existing research assumes that a common understanding of democracy underpins citizens’ evaluations of different candidates, resulting in a trade-off between undemocratic practices and partisan or economic considerations.
-We shed doubt on this assumption by showing that divergent understandings of democracy coexist among citizens and affect vote choice.
-We leverage a novel approach to estimate individual-level citizen commitment to democracy by means of a candidate choice conjoint experiment in Poland, a country experiencing democratic backsliding in a context of deep polarization.
-We find support for our claim that respondents with less clear-cut liberal democratic attitudes not only tolerate democratic violations more readily, but do so irrespective of a given candidate’s partisan affiliation.
-Thus, we contend that a lack of attitudinal consolidation around liberal democratic norms explains continued voter support for authoritarian-leaning leaders.
+The bulk of existing research assumes a common understanding of democracy to underpin citizens’ evaluations of different candidates, resulting in a trade-off between undemocratic practices and partisan or economic considerations.
+In contrast, we argue and show empirically that divergent understandings of democracy coexist among citizens and affect vote choice.
+We leverage a novel approach to estimate the behavioral consequences of such individual-level understandings of democracy by means of a candidate choice conjoint experiment in Poland, a country experiencing democratic backsliding in a context of deep polarization.
+We find support for our claim that respondents who adhere less strongly to liberal democratic norms not only tolerate democratic violations more readily, but do so irrespective of a given candidate’s partisan affiliation.
+Thus, we contend that a lack of attitudinal consolidation around liberal democracy explains continued voter support for authoritarian-leaning leaders.